CryShana/CryMedia/README.md

-# CryVideo
+# CryMedia
-A .NET library that offers a simple interface for reading and writing video files using FFmpeg.
+A .NET library that offers a simple interface for reading, writing and playing video and audio files using FFmpeg.

 ## Requirements
-- **FFmpeg** executable (available in PATH or can specify the path manually)
+- **FFmpeg** executable for reading and writing video/audio data
-- **FFprobe** executable for reading video metadata
+- **FFprobe** executable for reading video/audio metadata
+- **FFplay** executable for playing video/audio data

+These executables should either be available in the PATH env. variable or should be specified manually.

 ## Usage
 ### Reading video metadata